Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |UnitedHealthcare||United is waiving cost-sharing for Medicare Advantage telehealth visits.
 Medicaid plans are subject to state guidelines, and individual and employer-sponsered plans vary based on the benefits chosen.||UnitedHealthcare is extending the cost-share waiver for in- and out-of-network teleheath providers through the national public health emergency period.|

-Depending on the type of treatment you need, you may have access to:
+Depending on the type of treatment you need, you may have access to specialists who cover:

 - Telemedicine.
 Live video conferencing and information sharing between healthcare professionals and patients in remote locations.